I am currently working on the following projects

 §3.
 Power, Political Responsibilities and Climate Change

 Climate change is a political problem - with political causes and requiring political action.
 This paper explores who has what political responsibilities to tackle climate change.
-There is an abstract here.
+There is an abstract and handout here.

 §4.
 Global Justice: Tackling Three Exclusionary Tendencies – Agenda Formation, Voices, and Agency'.
 This paper explores how to theorize about global injustice.
 I argue that an adequate theory of global justice needs to overcome three common “exclusionary” features of Anglo-American theories of global justice - what I term the “exclusionary agenda”, the “exclusion of voices” and the “exclusion of agency”.